 File collaboration is at an all-time high, with millions of workers across North America remotely sharing documents.
 Different platforms claim to solve the sync and share problem, but one of the most traditional and time-tested tools—Microsoft Word’s Track Changes—remains a reliable option.

 That doesn’t mean it’s easy to use, however.
-Everyone has encountered a Word document that, upon first glance, appears terrifying: what looks like hundreds of red line edits, suggestions, and comments from multiple users.
-Most of us can find our way around such a maze of Track Changes OK.
-But if we spend a little more time learning the ins and outs of the collaborative process, perhaps we all could benefit, maximizing our text-based teamwork instead of just fumbling through a bunch of confusing insertions, deletions, markups, and changes.
+Everyone has encountered a Word document that, upon first glance, appears terrifying: what looks like hundreds of red-line edits, suggestions, and comments from multiple users.
+Most of us can find our way around such a maze of Track Changes.
+But if we spend a little more time learning the ins and outs of the collaborative process, perhaps we all could benefit by maximizing our text-based teamwork instead of just fumbling through a bunch of confusing insertions, deletions, markups, and changes.

 At CMIT Solutions, we gear our tips and tricks toward every kind of computer user: the one who’s a Track Changes master and the one who struggles with this commonly used editing tool.
 Hopefully, these strategies can help.